mercrover/laravel-deployer/docs/strategy-local.md

 ### Local:build

-The `local:build` task generates a release locally and uses the shallow hook `hook:build` to let you attach any necessary building tasks (like `npm:install` and `npm:production`).
+The `local:build` task generates a release locally and uses the hook `hook:build` to let you attach any necessary building tasks (like `npm:install` and `npm:production`).

 ```php
 task('local:build', function() {